This course provides a guide to substance use disorder (SUD) treatment and recovery.

-The course will include a fundamental understanding of the signs and symptoms of substance use disorder.
-The course will define effective, clinically-proven treatment practices and the importance of providing an individualized, multi-faceted approach to teatment and continuum of care.
+The course will review the signs and symptoms of SUD and how the process of screening and assessments helps to determine next steps and the level of care required.
+The course will define effective, clinically-proven treatment principles and the importance of providing an individualized, multi-faceted approach to treatment and continuum of care.

-Participants will learn the basics of how the process of change contributes to finding treatment and achieving recovery.
-How to support an individual in treatment and recovery.
-Gain an understanding of relapse (or setback), the stages of relapse, and relapse prevention.
+Participants will learn how the process of change contributes to interrupting the addiction cycle and achieving recovery.
+The course will review the four dimensions and ten guiding principles of recovery and provide an understanding of relapse (or setback), the stages of relapse, and relapse prevention.
 Finally, the course will provide a guide to locating trusted resources and support.

 This course is for individuals, family members, and stakeholders including students, health care professionals, those in criminal justice fields, mental health professionals, and others in the general public and helping professions.